CuauSuarez/Coursera_Capston/README.md

-# Coursera_Capston
+# Coursera Capstone Project

-Repository created for the Data Science Capstone Project
+Repository created for the Data Science Capstone Project which is based on ML applied to geo-spatial data for clustering and recommending neighborhoods.